Unity-Technologies/com.unity.multiplayer.docs/docs/basics/profiling.md

 ## Best Practices

-The profiler tool is capable of provider a lot of information and can be intimidating to determine the best strategy for optimization.
+The profiler tool is capable of providing a lot of information and can be intimidating to determine the best strategy for optimization.
 Use the following best practices to make your optimization process easier.

 ### Module elements and filtering results